coding-nomadic/microservice-cqrs-event-sourcing/README.md

-## Microservice design pattern, CQRS, Event Sourcing, Kakfa and SQL/NoSQL -
+## Microservice CQRS Event Sourcing -

-Discover how to construct distributed event-driven microservices, employing CQRS, Event Sourcing, and Kafka, along with PostGreSQL and MongoDB databases.
+Explore constructing distributed microservices with CQRS, Event Sourcing, Kafka, and SQL/NoSQL databases:

 - Implement CQRS to separate commands for modifying state and queries for reading data.
 - Use Event Sourcing to persist state changes as events in an event store.